reddheeraj/Deepgram-MCP/README.md

 - And many more options...

 ### 2. text_to_speech
-Convert text to speech using Deepgram's TTS models.
+Convert text to speech using Deepgram's TTS models with automatic compression.

 **Parameters:**
 - `text`: Text to convert to speech (required)